Augustus

 navy (under Agrippa) to end piracy in the Mediterranean.

-Augustus contined the "bread and circuses" policy, but made some
+Augustus continued the "bread and circuses" policy, but made

 subsidized

-entertainmens as well--and created a fire department to help avert
+entertainments as well--and created a fire department to help

 potential